MicrosoftDocs/cpp-docs/docs/windows/creating-an-icon-or-other-image-image-editor-for-icons.md

 ### Create a device image (icon or cursor)

-When you create a new icon or cursor resource, the **Image** editor first creates an image in a specific style (32 × 32, 16 colors for icons and 32 × 32, Monochrome for cursors).
+When you create a new icon or cursor resource, the **Image Editor** first creates an image in a specific style (32 × 32, 16 colors for icons and 32 × 32, Monochrome for cursors).
 You can then add images in different sizes and styles to the initial icon or cursor and edit each additional image, as needed, for the different display devices.
 You can also edit an image by using a cut-and-paste operation from an existing image type or from a bitmap created in a graphics program.

-When you open the icon or cursor resource in the [Image editor](../windows/image-editor-for-icons.md), the image most closely matching the current display device is opened by default.
+When you open the icon or cursor resource in the [Image Editor](../windows/image-editor-for-icons.md), the image most closely matching the current display device is opened by default.

 The **New &lt;Device&gt; Image Type** dialog box enables you to create a new device image of a specified type.
-To open the **New \<Device> Image** dialog box, select **New Image Type** on the **Image** menu.
+To open the **New \<Device> Image** dialog box, go to menu **Image** > **New Image Type**.
 The following properties included are **Target Image Type** and **Custom**.

-The **Target Image Type** property lists the available image types.
-Select the image type you want to open:
+The **Target Image Type** property lists the available image types where you select the image type you want to open:

 ||||
 |-|-|-|